 High-quality tomato cages should be easy to assemble, use, and store.
 Top-performing models are also durable enough to accommodate different varieties of tomatoes and stand up to the weather throughout the gardening season.

-In this guide, you’ll learn about the most important considerations to keep in mind as you shop.
-You can explore the selections for some of the best tomato cages to ensure your garden produces an abundance of tasty tomatoes.
+This guide covers the most important considerations to keep in mind as you shop.
+You can explore some of the best tomato cages to ensure your garden produces an abundance of this tasty fruit (not vegetable).

-- BEST SMALL: LEOBRO 4 Pack Plant Support Stake, Plant Cage
+- ALSO CONSIDER: LEOBRO 4 Pack Plant Support Stake

 What to Consider When Choosing the Best Tomato Cages

 Tomato cages help keep tomatoes upright and can even aid in increasing the yield of the plants.
 But how to choose the best tomato cages?
 Keep the following considerations in mind when shopping: the material with which the tomato cage is made, its size and shape, and the assembly options.

 Most tomato cages are made of metal with some slight variations.
 Some are constructed with uncoated metal, some with coated metal, and others with galvanized steel.

 While metal can provide a durable and secure tomato cage, it may be prone to rust if the metal is uncoated.
 Coated metal, whether with plastic or powder, can provide better weather resistance.

 Another benefit to choosing coated metal is temperature.
 If an uncoated metal cage has been sitting in the hot summer sun, accidentally touching that metal while reaching for a ripe tomato can pose a hazard.
 Consider the location of the cages for sun exposure, plus their weather resistance, when considering which material to choose.